-- 1) know the biblical basis, historical trends, and current situation in world missions; - 2) learn how to learn another language and culture; - 3) analyze the worldviews of major world religions and folk religions: - 4) demonstrate practical skills of cross-cultural communication and sensitivity to other cultures; - 5) communicate the gospel effectively in other cultures; - 6) be able to motive others to support world missions: - 7) be able to assess a missions program for effectiveness: - 8) exhibit godly character and Christian leadership.
+- 1) know the biblical basis, historical trends, and current situation in world missions; - 2) learn how to learn another language and culture; - 3) analyze the worldviews of major world religions and folk religions: - 4) demonstrate practical skills of cross-cultural communication and sensitivity to other cultures; - 5) communicate the gospel effectively in other cultures; - 6) motive others to support world missions: - 7) assess a missions program for effectiveness: - 8) exhibit godly character and Christian leadership.

-Biblical Exposition Major

-49 sem. hrs.
+Biblical Exposition Major 49 sem. hrs.
 Students are required to take TH 253 for one of their theology electives.